profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

 connections to the opposite end of the board.
 Not needed with the **“ESP32-S3-CAM”**, as it already has a `TF SD_Card` on the backside.

-Internally the display logic perates at 3.3V, -so if using with a 5V0 microcontroller, be sure to include logic level shifters on the data lines to prevent possible damage.
+Internally the display logic perates at 3.3V, -so if using with a 5V0 Microcontroller, be sure to include logic level shifters on the data lines to prevent possible damage.

 ## 2.8″ TFT Display Technical Specifications:

-Module Power:
+### Module Power:

 SEE IMAGE:  TFT LCD 2.8″ 240×320 RGB ILI9341 with Touchscreen —» J1 Jumper Location